-IT IS, THEREFORE, BY THE COURT ORDERED plaintiff is granted to and including May 25, 2022, to submit an amended complaint or to show cause why the present complaint should not be dismissed for the reasons set out.
-The failure to file a timely response may result in the dismissal of this matter without additional prior notice.
+IT IS, THEREFORE, BY THE COURT ORDERED plaintiff is granted to and including August 17, 2022, to file an amended complaint.
+The failure to file a timely response may result in the dismissal of this matter without additional notice.

 IT IS FURTHER ORDERED that plaintiff's motion to appoint counsel (Doc.
-4) is denied.
+3) is denied.